This website, www.orbvest.com, which we refer to as the “Site,” is used by OrbVest Ltd.

 Personal data of children

-In the provision of Our Services, we may come across personal data which involves children.
+We may come across personal data which involves children.
 In these instances, the individual or entity providing such personal data must confirm that they have obtained the necessary consents from the parent(s) or guardian(s) of those children.
-The third party will explain to the parent or guardian why we need any Personal Information relating to the children and how it will be used, both when we first collect the data and on an ongoing basis.
+The third party will explain to the parent or guardian why we need any personal information relating to the children and how it will be used, both when we first collect the data and on an ongoing basis.